mads-obrien/mads-obrien.github.io/pages/about.md

 ---

 ##### I am currently... #####
-* Not seeking new opportunities
+* Living in Silicon Valley
 * Open for coffee chats and networking calls
-* Living in Silicon Valley
+* Not seeking new opportunities
-* Reading _How to Do Nothing: Resisting the Attention Economy_ by Jenny Odell
+* Reading _Zen and the Art of Motorcycle Maintenance_ by Robert Pirsig
 * Perfecting my bocce ball game

-_(last updated August 3, 2021)_
+_(last updated October 11, 2021)_

 ---
 **About this website**